diverso-lab/flasky/README.md

 docker compose -f docker-compose.dev.yml up -d
 ```

 This will apply the migrations to the database and run the Flask application.
+Open `http://localhost` to play with your fantastic app!

 ### Migrations